 Total Estimated Cost for Non-Residents: $57,409

 Quarterly fees and tuition costs above are for the 2022-2023 academic year.
-Please note these costs are subject to change at the discretion of the University of California Office of the President (UCOP) and the PDST is considered for a 3% increase annually.
+Please note these costs are subject to change at the discretion of the University of California Office of the President (UCOP) and the PDST is anticipated to be raised by 3% annually.

 Cost of Attendance Calculator